Are you a homeowner who loves to do simple woodwork tasks by yourself? If yes, then I think you already know about the hand drill.

 Drill bits have different types of coating too.
 Bright finish, Black oxide, Titanium nitride, Titanium carbo-nitride coating, Titanium aluminum nitride are the most common coating used on drill bits.

 It is also interesting that each coating provides a different advantage.
-Bright finish bits are the entry-level one.
+Bright finish bits are the entry-level ones.
 We use it for drilling into low carbon steel & Aluminum.

 The black oxide coating is an up-gradation over the bright finish.
 It offers more lubricity and heat resistance with a longer life cycle and resistance to oxidation.